julian-zucker/katacoda-scenarios/functional-python-simplify-list-processing-with-itertools/step2.md

 if we only take a fixed number of elements with `islice`.
 If we tried to write a `for` loop that went over the whole thing, however, it would run forever.

-Another method for making infinite generators is `cycle`. `cycle` takes in an iterable (like a string or an array) and produces an iterator that cycles through its elements.
+`cycle` is another method for making infinite generators. `cycle` takes in an iterable (like a string or an array) and produces an iterator that cycles through its elements.